How cord blood saves lives

 Procurement that does not meet the conditions laid out above is unlawful and can result in action being taken against both the individual and hospital by the HTA under Human Tissue (Quality and Safety for Human Application) Regulations 2007.

 Anthony Nolan only uses specifically-trained midwives and dedicated collectors to collect cord blood from donating mothers.

-Can my baby be cloned using my donation?
+Can babies be cloned using cord blood?